Variably Cloudy and Cool, with Hit and Miss Showers the Next Few Days | WABI TV5

 From the WABI-TV5 & CW Forecast Center:

-Tonight: Mostly cloudy, with patchy fog and drizzle and a few scattered showers, with a south to southeast breeze under 10 mph and low temps in the 40s.

-Tuesday: Mostly cloudy, with a southeast breeze around 10 mph and a few scattered showers possible, with high temps in the mid 50s along the coast to mid 60s inland.
+Today: Variably cloudy, with a south/southeast breeze around 10 mph and a few scattered showers possible later mainly over western areas.
+High temps in the mid 50s along the coast to mid 60s inland.

 Wednesday: Variably cloudy, with scattered showers likely and high temps in the mid 50s to mid 60s.